aroelke/godot-tbs-framework/README.md

 In addition to the above input actions, the built-in UI input actions (`ui_left`, etc.) are used to control context menus.
 ## Running the Demo
 This project includes a demo that indicates how to set up a simple scene with the framework located in the "demo" directory.
-To run it, open the scene in the editor and click the "run current scene" button.
+To run it, open [DemoMap.tscn](demo/DemoMap.tscn) in the editor and click the "run current scene" button.
 There is no default scene set for this project.

 For more information on the demo, see [its README](demo/README.md).
 ## License